furkansarikaya/FS.Transport.AMQP/docs/performance.md

 # Performance Tuning Guide

-This guide covers performance optimization strategies for FS.RabbitMQ, helping you achieve maximum throughput and minimal latency.
+This guide covers performance optimization strategies for FS.StreamFlow, helping you achieve maximum throughput and minimal latency.

 ## 📋 Table of Contents